HSzymski/Traveling-Salesman-Problem/README.md

 # Traveling-Salesman-Problem
 ## Ant System

 ## Genetic Algorithm
+In the field of computer science and operations research, is an derivative-free (do not need derivative to find optimal solution.
+Sometimes information about the derivative of the objective function is unavailable, unreliable or impractical to obtain), stochastic () algorithm which inspiration was the process of natural selection.

 Pseudocode:
 1. Create initial population of P elements.
 2. Evaluate the cost of each individual - the total distance to be traveled.